Shawon1024/shawonline.github.io/README.md

 You can view the live version of my portfolio website here: [www.shawonline.me]

 ## Features
+- Home: The landing page with an overview of my portfolio and quick access to key sections.

-* About Me: A brief introduction about who I am, my journey, and my skills.
+- About: A brief introduction about who I am, my journey, and my skills.

+- Services: Details on the services I offer, including any specializations or areas of expertise.

+- Skills: A breakdown of the technical and soft skills I possess, highlighting my strengths.

-* Projects: A collection of my notable projects, including descriptions and links to repositories or live versions.
+- Projects: A collection of my notable projects, including descriptions and links to repositories or live versions.

-* Contact: A contact form to reach me (if applicable), or contact details.
+- Contact: A contact form to reach me (if applicable), or contact details.

-* Responsive Design: Optimized for various screen sizes (mobile, tablet, desktop).

 ## Technologies Used
-HTML5
+- HTML5

-CSS3
+- CSS3

-JavaScript (or TypeScript, if applicable)

-[Any frameworks or libraries used, e.g., React, Angular, Vue]

-[Backend technologies, if applicable]

-[Any other tools or services, e.g., GitHub Pages, Netlify, Firebase, etc.]
+- Responsive Web Design

+- Java

+- JavaScript

+- Python

+- React + Reducx

+- Presentation Skills

 ## Installation
 To run this project locally: